Accenture/DBTestCompare/README.md

 **Application to compare results of two SQL queries**

-It reads tests definitions in XML format form specified directory and than runs them (as TestNG test).
+It reads tests definitions in XML format from specified directory and than runs them (as TestNG test).
-If two SQL returns different results -> test fails.
+If two SQL return different results -> test fails.
 Application supports TeamCity Service Messages (##teamcity messages) so if teamcityLogsEnabled is set to "true" (config file or command line parameter), you will see nice test tree in TeamCity logs.

 To execute tests run program (Java 8 must be installed first (JDK or JRE)):